leorskm/PlayStoreAnalysis/README.md

 ## Google Play Store Analysis using R

 ### Project Description:
 This project aimed to segment Google Play Store applications into meaningful clusters to understand patterns in app popularity, user engagement, and monetization strategies.
-Leveraging unsupervised learning techniques, particularly K-Means clustering, we categorized apps into distinct groups based on their characteristics.
+Leveraging unsupervised learning techniques, particularly K-Means clustering, I categorized apps into distinct groups based on their characteristics.
 The project also included comprehensive data cleaning, feature engineering, and visualizations to gain insights into the mobile app market dynamics.

 ### Data Description:
 The dataset utilized in this project was the googleplaystore.csv dataset, which encapsulates details of mobile applications available on the Google Play Store.
 The following attributes were included: